Intestacy: England and Wales

 Where no beneficiaries on the above list exist, the person's estate generally escheats (i.e. is legally assigned) to the Crown (via the Bona vacantia division of the Treasury Solicitor) or to the Duchy of Cornwall or Duchy of Lancaster when the deceased was a resident of either.
 In limited cases a discretionary distribution might be made by one of these bodies to persons who would otherwise be without entitlement under strict application of the rules of inheritance.

-These rules have been supplemented by the discretionary provisions of the Inheritance (Provision for Family and Dependants) Act 1975 so that fair provision can be made for a dependent spouse or other relative where the strict divisions set down in the intestacy rules would produce an unfair result, for example by providing additional support for a dependent minor or disabled child vis-a-vis an adult child who has a career and no longer depends on their parent.
+These rules have been supplemented by the discretionary power of the court contained in the Inheritance (Provision for Family and Dependants) Act 1975 so that fair provision can be made for a dependent spouse or other relative where the strict divisions set down in the intestacy rules would produce an unfair result, for example by providing additional support for a dependent minor or disabled child vis-a-vis an adult child who has a career and no longer depends on their parent.

 Scotland

 The law on intestacy in Scotland broadly follows that of England and Wales with some variations.
 A notable difference is that all possible (blood) relatives can qualify for benefit (i.e. they are not limited to grandparents or their descendants).
 Once a class is 'exhausted', succession continues to the next line of ascendants, followed by siblings, and so on.
-In a complete absence of relatives of the whole or half-blood, the estate passes to the Crown (as ultimus haeres).
+In a complete absence of relatives of the complete or half-blood, the estate passes to the Crown (as ultimus haeres).
 The Crown has a discretion to benefit people unrelated to the intestate, e.g. those with moral claims on the estate.